ac2ofx/ac2ofx/faq.md

 ### Can I try the software without a key?
 Yes, the software (both Desktop and Online) is fully functional in eval mode (no key) but with one limitation: the output will be limited to just 5 transactions.

+### How do you ensure my privacy for the Desktop version?
+* Everything resides on your computer.
+No network access.
+* We do not collect any personal information.

 ### How do you ensure my privacy for the Online version?
 * We use SSL to transport the data
 * We remove all files once you are done (logout).